NiKrause/orbit-blog/ISSUES.md

 ### Todos, Features, Issues
 - Todos:
-    - [ ] add lock / unlock icon's for blocks which are writable / locked
+    - [x] add lock / unlock icon's for blocks which are writable / locked
+    - [x] add posts count before remote sidebar
     - [ ] upload media (images / videos / audio) to each post and make them show up on the right side next to the post relative to a certain position in the text
     - [ ] LATEX & PDF export from a post content
     - [ ] private / private + link / public